 Now, any slow form of exercise can be combined with mindfulness meditation to extract the benefits of MM.

-Mindfulness meditation can keep you focused on your breath and heartbeat rhythms, even as you move your body around.
+Mindfulness meditation can keep you focused on your breathing and heartbeat rhythms, even as you move your body around.

 However, it is important to note that PTSD is best diagnosed by mental health experts.
 You might also seek the help of a qualified counselor or coach to help you get away from the traumatic symptoms.
 The idea here is to move your body and seek professional help in finding your inner peace.